 Which can result in looking for comfort after that stressful day, being distracted, and not really addressing our needs so quick fixes of highly processed foods with carbs and fats gives us temporary satisfaction after the days come crashing down on us.

-around how you are feeling throughout the day.
+The fix?Start practicing awareness around how you are feeling throughout the day.

 Stressed?
 Anxious?
 Hungry?
 Thirsty?
 Need to walk for a second?
 Take a few moments to tune in with what you need for a moment rather than letting it all pile up.